phildoesdev/SpriteToSpriteSheet/README.md

 - [Workflow](#workflow)

 ## Introduction
-This software was built as part of my workflow to turn sprites into sprite sheets for the purposes of animating them in the Godot game engine.
+This software was built as part of my workflow to turn sprites into sprite sheets for the purpose of animating them in the Godot game engine.
 This tool is part of my workflow for getting art from the UO client to being animated in the Godot engine using a custom animation player.

-Given the correct meta data about each sprite we can animate, layer, and hue weapons, armor, clothing, and mobiles in a way that mimics the UO client while providing more freedom for future growth.
+Given the correct meta data about each sprite, we can animate, layer, and hue weapons, armor, clothing, and mobiles in a way that mimics the UO client while providing more freedom for future growth.
-Primarily tested down my desired work flow path.
+Primarily tested down my desired workflow path.
 Email Contact at phildoes.dev for feedback.

 ## Requirements
 Written in Python 3.11